plotly/plotly.github.io/_posts/fundamentals/2016-06-23-how-to-save-export-and-share.md

 state: active
 tags: fundamentals
 order: 4
-meta_description: A tutorial on how to save, export, and share in Plotly 2.0.
+meta_description: A tutorial on how to save, export, and share in Chart Studio.
 popularity: featured
 carouselimageurl:
-actioncall: How to Save, Export, and Share in Plotly 2.0
+actioncall: How to Save, Export, and Share in Chart Studio

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/#static-image-export) or [R](https://plot.ly/r/#static-image-export).